soeren802/Brownian-cluster-dynamics/README.md

 [insert our paper]

 # Dependencies
 Our software requires both boost and Armadillo, which can be downloaded from the following sources:

 http://arma.sourceforge.net/

 https://www.boost.org/

+# Acknowledgments
+Financial support by the Czech Science Foundation (Project No. 20-24748J) and the Deutsche Forschungsgemeinschaft (Project No. 432123484) is gratefully acknowledged.